dharmab/dcs-campaigns/theaters/calamity/CONTRIBUTING.md

 Edit the RED Late Activation aircraft, or add new ones if needed.

-Unpack the MIZ back into Git.
+Unpack the MIZ back into Git using `uv run tools/unpack-miz.py calamity`.

 Edit `mission/l10n/DEFAULT/A2A.lua`, changing the content of the `factions` table as required to assign the aircraft to airbases.
 Follow existing code conventions.

 # Editing Templates

-Editing Templates allows adding new "mini-missions" or editing existing "mini-missions".
+Templates are the "mini-missions" players can request using the F10 menu.

+Templates are stored under `theaters\calamity\theater\RegionName\` as DCT files and STM files.

 ## File Structure

-A template consists of two files: a DCT file, which contains metadata about the template, and an STM file, which is a DCS Mission Editor Static Template which places units and statics into the game world.
+A template consists of two files: a DCT file, which is a text file that contains some metadata about the template, and an STM file, which is a DCS Mission Editor Static Template which places units and statics into the game world.
 The DCT file and STM file have to be placed next to each other within a region folder.
 They can be at the top level of the region folder or nested inside subfolders, as long as they have the name filename (besides the extension) and are next to each other.

+To make a new template, you'll create a DCT file using a text editor (such as [Visual Studio Code](https://code.visualstudio.com/)) and an STM file using the DCS Mission Editor.

 ### DCT File

+A DCT file is a text file that contains metadata about the template.

 DCT files are documented [here](https://jtoppins.github.io/dct/designer.html#dct-example) but we only use a subset of the functionality.
 Here is what you need: